 to him, these planes were taken over by none other than the Central Intelligence

-Agency (CIA) and all of them were handed over to the Republic of China Air Force, where
+classified as radar trainers by the Air Force to hide their true role.
+All of them were handed over to the Republic of China Air Force, where

 they continued their ELINT missions.
 ROCAF serials 5005, 5050, 5060, and 5066 have been